DFE-Digital/get-into-teaching-app/docs/content.md

 **If you have created a page that will appear in one of the category pages ie. How to apply**

-title: 	title will appear as the h1 and in the browser tab
+title: 	title will appear in the browser tab

+heading: is the h1 for the page

 description: must start with |- and then you can write the text here